jeanmathieupotvin/htmlattrstring/README.md

 # htmlattrstring

 Create strings of HTML attributes from JavaScript objects.

 This module is really simple.
-The initial intent was to use it along with EJS views.
+The initial intent was to use it along with EJS views and keep code embedded into views clean and easy to read.

 # Installation

 The package is not published on `npm`.
 I thought it was too simple to be published.
-Users can clone this repo instead into their project.
+Instead, users can clone this repo into their project.

 ```bash
 git clone https://github.com/jeanmathieupotvin/htmlattrstring
 ```

-Alternatively, they can download an official release from this repository.
+Alternatively, they can download an [official release](https://github.com/jeanmathieupotvin/htmlattrstring/releases) from this repository.

 # Usage